 - Single sign-on has not been enabled for your organization (using your provider of choice) by the Geneious Biologics support team.
 Please contact your administrator or the support team if you require this to be enabled.

 - Your SSO account's email address does not match (case insensitively) your Geneious Biologics email address.
 This is the only way we can verify that your SSO account has the authority to log in to Geneious Biologics.
+Please contact us if you need to change the email address registered with Geneious.

 - Your SSO account administrator may need to explicitly grant you access to the 'Geneious Biologics' application.